Software

 what is third-party risk management

-Who: The Main Roles in Third-Party Risk Management
+The Purpose of Third-Party Risk Management

 Third-party risk management involves several roles and responsibilities, which can vary depending on the size and structure of your organization.
 Some of these third-party risk management roles may not be designated to a single person or team and may instead overlap with other positions or can even be found outside of your organization.